Microcredit helps to create income-generating activities and the acquisition of technologies in developing countries.

 Loans are obtained, distributed and managed through self-help groups, which guarantee repayment of the loan by their members on time and a productive use of the loan.

-Antenna Trust also funds activities carried out through the NGO network, such as human rights awareness campaigns, educational projects (training, tutoring, granting of scholarships), spirulina food supplementation, insurance coverage for the families of the beneficiaries, and financial projects (support to managers of SMEs and kiosks).
+The Antenna Trust also funds activities carried out through the NGO network, such as human rights awareness campaigns, educational projects (training, tutoring, granting of scholarships), spirulina food supplementation, insurance coverage for the families of the beneficiaries, and financial projects (support for managers of SMEs and kiosks).

 Poor people in developing countries are unable to access financial services because they have no guarantees to offer.
-They are therefore forced to apply to moneylenders who demand excessive interest rates.
-Access to simple, fast and low-cost financial services – such as loans, insurance coverage or savings account – provides perspectives for the poor and significantly enhances the condition of women.
+They are therefore forced to turn to moneylenders, who demand excessive interest rates.
+Access to simple, fast and low-cost financial services – such as loans, insurance coverage or savings accounts – provides prospects for the poor and significantly enhances the condition of women.
 They enable those who are directly concerned to take ownership of project decisions while learning to manage them.

 Microcredit to access Antenna’s technologies

-Antenna is testing new economic models in order to disseminate its essential technologies to the most destitute.
+Antenna is testing new business models in order to disseminate its essential technologies to the most destitute.